National World War I Museum and Memorial: Main museum building

 The underground portion was designed by Ralph Appelbaum Associates and expanded the original facilities.
 The north side of the museum, opposite the main entrance and below the Liberty tower, contains a large work of art upon its wall, which is visible from neighboring Union Station.

 Grounds

-The grounds were designed by George Kessler who is also famous for his City Beautiful design for the Kansas City park and boulevard system.
+The grounds were designed by George Kessler who is also famous for his pioneering City Beautiful design for the Kansas City park and boulevard system.
 Kessler Road borders the west side.

 Just outside the museum entrance is a large elliptical fountain, and on each side is a tapering staircase ascending to the memorial deck above.
 The approach from the south contains the Walk of Honor, a series of engraved bricks in three sections commemorating veterans of World War I, veterans of all wars, and honored civilians.